XANi/uberstatus/README.md

         openweather_location: London
 ```

-weather will automatically update every 10 minutes which is way below their free tier
+weather will automatically update every 10 minutes which is way below their free tier ratelimit